databrary/design/overview.md

 The total population of potential users of the site is estimated to be in the thousands.
 This estimate comes from the fact that The Society for Research in Child Development (SRCD) has 5,500 members in various disciplines.

+## Accounts

+Any individual accessing content hosted on the site will require an *account*: for the initial release there will be no anonymous access.
+However, not all entities will have active accounts.

+Public entity information (name, affiliation, etc.) is public data (VIEW), while account information (username, email, etc.) is protected (DOWNLOAD).

+### Account Registration

+Potential users will be required to register an account and provide:
+- An email address, to be verified with token-based email confirmation
+- A real name, perhaps with some first/last structure, similar to journal standards
+- Possibly a captcha if unverified users are allowed to post comments, but probably this will not be necessary
+- Other optional user details which may be set and changed later (timezone, URL, personal/profile stuff, ...)

+Successful registration results in an unverified account.

 ## Permissions

 There are four basic permission levels: